International Family Law (Hague Convention)

 What Are The Exceptions?

-There are a number of exceptions that might prevent the Court from making an order for the child to return to their country of habitual residence.
 A person who has removed the child to Australia, need only prove that one of these exceptions apply to prevent the child from being returned:

 - The person seeking the return of the child:

 - was not actually exercising rights of custody when the child was removed to, or retained in Australia; or

 - had consented to the child being removed to Australia;